 The Longest Game in NFL History Featured Two teams, 83 minutes, and a Chance at the AFC Title.

 What can a person do in 82 minutes and 40 seconds?
-They can watch the longest episode of Game of Thrones, bake a real cheesecake, and oh yeah… play the longest game in NFL history.
+They can watch the longest episode of Game of Thrones, bake a real cheesecake, and oh yeah… set an NFL record and played the longest game in NFL history.

 The two teams came in sporting 10-3-1 records, and had a trip to the conference championship on the line.
 Kansas City was set to play host, and Miami was set to play spoiler as they were a much younger and inexperienced team.